fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     other instances, so on average (across all the Decision Trees) they tend to get isolated in fewer steps than normal instances.

-Local Outlier Factor (LOF)

-:   This algorithm is also good for outlier
+Local Outlier Factor (LOF): This algorithm is also good for outlier
     detection.
 It compares the density of instances around a given instance to the density around its neighbors.
 An anomaly is often more isolated than its *k* nearest neighbors.

-One-class SVM

-:   This algorithm is better
+One-class SVM: This algorithm is better
     suited for novelty detection.
 Recall that a kernelized SVM classifier separates two classes by first (implicitly) mapping all the instances to a high-dimensional space, then separating the two